dhaliman/sddf/examples/gpu/README.md

 You can optionally provide `FB_IMG=<path/to/your/image>` to scanout your own image to the display.
 Otherwise the default image `fb_img.jpeg` is used.

+Note that when building on Make this example requires `imagemagick`.

+For `apt` users: `sudo apt-get install imagemagick`.

+For Homebrew users: `brew install imagemagick`.

 ### Zig